 Hereford Inlet Lighthouse

 The lighthouse is on the south side of the Hereford Inlet, which leads from the Atlantic Ocean to the Intra-Costal Waterway linking Main to Florida.
-In 1849 the first life saving station was built doe to strong currents and shifting sandbars.
+In 1849 the first life-saving station was built due to strong currents and shifting sandbars.
 In 1871, a larger station was built and replaced the first.
 As more and more ships were using the waterway, it became obvious that a Lighthouse was needed to mark the mouth of the Inlet.

 The Hereford Lighthouse is listed on both the National and State Registers of Historic Places.
 It is also part of the New Jersey Coastal Heritage Trail.
-It is operated and maintained by The Friends of Hereford Inlet Lighthouse Inc with money generated by Lighthouse tours, the gift shop and various fund raising projects.
+It is operated and maintained by The Friends of Hereford Inlet Lighthouse Inc with money generated by Lighthouse tours, the gift shop and fundraising projects.